mlin/sqlite_zstd_vfs/README.md

 # sqlite_zstd_vfs

-This [SQLite VFS extension](https://www.sqlite.org/vfs.html) provides read/write [Zstandard](https://facebook.github.io/zstd/) compression.
-It compresses [pages of the main database file](https://www.sqlite.org/fileformat.html) as they're written to storage, and later decompresses them as they're read out.
-As the database grows, it uses the [dictionary](https://github.com/facebook/zstd#the-case-for-small-data-compression) feature to increase & speed up compression of future pages.
+This [SQLite VFS extension](https://www.sqlite.org/vfs.html) provides streaming storage compression with [Zstandard](https://facebook.github.io/zstd/), compressing [pages of the main database file](https://www.sqlite.org/fileformat.html) as they're written out, and later decompressing them as they're read in.
+It runs page compression on background threads and occasionaly generates [dictionaries](https://github.com/facebook/zstd#the-case-for-small-data-compression) to improve subsequent compression.

 Compressed page storage operates similarly to the [design of ZIPVFS](https://sqlite.org/zipvfs/doc/trunk/www/howitworks.wiki), the SQLite developers' proprietary extension.
 Because we're not as familiar with the internal "pager" module, we use a full-fledged SQLite database as the bottom-most layer.
 Where SQLite would write database page #P at offset P × page_size in the disk file, instead we `INSERT INTO outer_page_table(rowid,data) VALUES(P,compressed_inner_page)`, and later `SELECT data FROM outer_page_table WHERE rowid=P`. *You mustn't be afraid to dream a little bigger...*

 **USE AT YOUR OWN RISK:** we've not yet prioritized testing for all-hazards transaction safety (although we do believe the design is sound).
-This project is *not* associated with the SQLite dev team.
+This project is not associated with the SQLite developers.

 ## Quick start

 Prerequisites:

 * C++11 compiler, CMake >= 3.11
-* *Up-to-date* packages for SQLite3 and Zstandard development
-  * e.g. Ubuntu 20.04 `sqlite3 libsqlite3-dev libzstd-dev`
+* *Up-to-date* packages for SQLite3 and Zstandard development, e.g. Ubuntu 20.04 `sqlite3 libsqlite3-dev libzstd-dev`
-  * Depends on recent features/improvements (e.g. [VACUUM INTO](https://www.i-programmer.info/news/84-database/12532-sqlite-introduces-vacuum-into.html), [zstd seekable](https://github.com/facebook/zstd/tree/dev/contrib/seekable_format))

 Fetch source code and compile the [SQLite loadable extension](https://www.sqlite.org/loadext.html):